 About this course

-Our Access to Higher Education courses are designed for adults who want to enter Higher Education but may not have the usual qualifications such as A levels.
+Access to HE courses are designed for adults who want to enter Higher Education but may not have the usual qualifications such as A-Levels.
 They are accredited through LASER Learning Awards and will help you develop the skills you need to prepare for University.

 You have the option to study this course full or part-time.
 To study full-time you will need to attend college Tuesday and Thursday or Monday and Friday all day each week.
 To study part-time you would need to attend college Tuesday and Wednesday evenings each week.

 This is an intensive course with an extensive workload and therefore will require commitment and time outside of the course time for research and completing the assignments.
 If you would prefer to take the course over two years, then you may consider doing the Introduction to Access in year one and the Diploma in Year two.
 You will also need to have some work experience in the field that you want to go into, as this will be important when applying for UCAS at the beginning of your course.